GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Merfolk.md

 • **Adept**.
 Select a skill, Anytime you use that skill to perform a check (whether you are proficient or not), you gain a +2 bonus to that check.
 You may select this multiple times, choosing a new skill each time.

 • **Magic Resistance**.
 Anytime you roll a save against a magical effect, you gain a 1d6 bonus.
-This is cumulative with similarly named features one has acquired from their species.
+This is cumulative with similarly named features one has acquired from their class.

 • **Student of War**.
 You gain training in two weapons of your choice or specialization in a weapon of your choice.